ryrobes/rvbbit/README.md

 4. **Extend As Needed**
    - Explore the `defs/` directory for all the EDN files that run most of Rabbit's systems.
 All user-space hackable.
+      - Many more docs coming on all this!

 ---